tshetty1974/dailyDollar/DESIGN.md

 the *draft*, not the evidence gathering: a breached constraint or an unaddressed risk is a write-up problem, and re-running five analysts would not fix it while costing several minutes.
 The corollary is a real limit - if a draft is weak because the evidence is thin, the loop cannot ask for more research.
-See §7.

 ### 4.7 RAG pipeline